stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Using lazily evaluated expressions allows Eigen to avoid redundant copies, reads and writes to our data.
 However, this comes at the cost of more complicated template traits and patterns as well as being careful around handling inputs to functions.

-In (3), when we access the coefficients of `x`, if its type is similar to the expression above we can get incorrect results as Eigen does not guarantee any safety of results when performing coefficient level access on an expression type that transforms its inputs.
+In (3), when we access the coefficients of `x` in the loop, if its type is similar to the expression above we can get incorrect results as Eigen does not guarantee any safety of results when performing coefficient level access on an expression type that transforms its inputs.
 So @ref stan::math::to_ref  looks at its input type, and if the input type is an Eigen expression that performs a calculation then it returns as if we called `.eval()` on our input, otherwise, it returns the same type as `x`.

 Another example where @ref stan::math::to_ref is required is the example below, which you can copy and paste into godbolt.org to try yourself.